Philadelphia 76ers: 2006–2016: Post-Iverson era

-The Sixers started the year with a 9–14 record before firing head coach Maurice Cheeks on December 13.
-Assistant general manager Tony DiLeo took over and the Sixers gradually improved.
+The 76ers started the year with a 9–14 record before firing head coach Maurice Cheeks on December 13.
+Assistant general manager Tony DiLeo took over, and the 76ers gradually improved.
 They finished the season with a 41–41 record, with a 32–27 record under DiLeo.
-Brand's first season with the Sixers ended early with a right shoulder injury that required surgery.
-Despite the loss of Brand, the Sixers still managed to fight their way into the playoffs.
-However, they did not find much success, as they were knocked out of the first round by the Orlando Magic; the Sixers had led 2–1 after three games, but the Magic won three straight to eliminate the Sixers from the playoffs.
-It was also during this season that the Sixers played one home game at their old home, the Wachovia Spectrum.
-The Sixers won 104–101 over the Chicago Bulls on March 13, 2009.
+Brand's first season with the 76ers ended early with a right shoulder injury that required surgery.
+Despite the loss of Brand, the 76ers still managed to fight their way into the playoffs.
+However, they did not find much success, as they were knocked out of the first round by the Orlando Magic; the 76ers had led 2–1 after three games, but the Magic won three straight to eliminate the 76ers from the playoffs.
+It was also during this season that the 76ers played one home game at their old home, the Wachovia Spectrum.
+The 76ers won 104–101 over the Chicago Bulls on March 13, 2009.
 The game was played to provide the final curtain call on the Spectrum, which was scheduled to be imploded on New Year's Eve 2009.

 Following the playoff loss, Tony DiLeo returned to his front office job, creating a head coaching vacancy.
 Former Washington Wizards coach Eddie Jordan was introduced as the 76ers' new coach on June 1, 2009.
-In the 2009 off-season, the Sixers drafted UCLA point guard Jrue Holiday with the 17th pick.
-The Sixers also traded power forward Reggie Evans to the Toronto Raptors for a three-point specialist, small forward Jason Kapono, who had won back-to-back three-point shootouts in 2007 and 2008.
+In the 2009 off-season, the 76ers drafted UCLA point guard Jrue Holiday with the 17th pick.
+The 76ers also traded power forward Reggie Evans to the Toronto Raptors for a three-point specialist, small forward Jason Kapono, who had won back-to-back three-point shootouts in 2007 and 2008.
 The off-season also marked the return of the 1977–97 76ers logo, along with a redesigned court and new uniforms updating the 1980s ones.